-A minimum of 2,000 hours of clinical practice experience is required before entering the first APRN clinical rotation.
-Clinical placements for students in these programs are in the Chicago area, and students must have an Illinois RN license before they begin their clinical experience/rotation.
+A minimum of 2,000 hours of recent clinical practice experience is required before entering the first APRN clinical rotation.
+Clinical placements for students in these programs are in the Chicago area, and students must have a RN license in the state of Illinois before they begin the clinical portion of the program.